milesroberts-123/tajimasDacrossSpecies/README.md

 * parallelize computations by splitting data by chromsome

-* analyze read data from multiple species simultaneously
+* analyze read data from multiple species simultaneously (in progress)

 * work with both paired-end and single-end data